emkerber/learningBootstrap/myNotes.md

 You could modify the "carousel-inner" class to include a container class.

 You can allow the user to control carousel navigation.
 Create an anchor tag between the carousel-inner and the closing featured console <div>, and the href should target the carousel ID.

+# Creating basic page styles

+Things you can do to personalize your Bootstrap style:

+* change the default fonts (Google Fonts cited as resource)
+  - font-family
+  - font-weight
+  - font-size

+* control the carousel with Javascript
+  - interval: amount of time to delay before automatically cycling an item; if false the carousel will not automatically  cycle
+  - pause: pauses the cycling of the carousel on mouseenter and resumes cycling on mouseleave
+  - wrap: whether the carousel should cycle continuously or have hard stops
+  - keyboard: whether the carousel should react to keyboard events